habitat-sh/core-plans-rfcs/_RFCs/0003-tracking-package-versions.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

-- is there any way to automate this check for whether an update goes beyond the latest stable version of the software being packaged?
+- Is there any way to automate this check for whether an update goes beyond the latest stable version of the software being packaged?